RedExpertAlliance/katacoda-scenarios/oci-course/introduction-fn/step3.md

 ## Trigger Function Execution (through HTTP)

-If we would add a trigger of type *http* to the func.yaml for function hello, we can trigger the execution of a function even more directly.
+If we would add a trigger of type *http* to the func.yaml for function hello, we can trigger the execution of a function by triggering the Fn runtime framework.

 Open the file `func.yaml` and this snippet at the end of the file:
 <pre class="file" data-target="clipboard">